 Pick the Party Spot

-As soon as you figure out the guest list and have decided what kind of affair you want to throw to celebrate your engagement, you’ll need to determine where the party will be held.
+As soon as you figure out the guest list and decide what kind of affair you want to throw to celebrate your engagement, you’ll need to determine where the party will be held.
 If you’re planning on having your engagement party at a restaurant or a bar, be sure to call ahead as early as you can so that you can reserve a room or make arrangements for several tables to be put together for a party.

 If you’re planning on having your engagement party at a friend or family member’s house, first check with them to see what dates and times work best for them to host.
 You don’t want to push their generosity by having a party at their house on a date that might not work for them.
 You could also host an engagement party at your own home, which is a great option if your gathering will be intimate or you’re planning on having a potluck dinner.

-Wherever you decide to have your engagement party, try to lock it in as early as possible so you can send out invitations.
+Wherever you decide to have your engagement party, try to lock it in as early as possible so that you can send out invitations.

 Send Casual Invitations